civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 ### Release 1: When Defining a Class
 When we define a class, that class is itself an object.
 Like any other object, a `Class` object is capable of having messages sent to it.
 We regularly send them the message `:new`.

 Sometimes we want our classes to perform additional behaviors.
 To accomplish this, we can define methods on a class itself.
 We call these *class methods*.
-We have a class object `Dog` that has a class method defined on it: the method `.create_multiple` creates multiple dogs based on an array of data.
+We have a class object `Dog` that has a class method defined on it: the method `.create_multiple` which creates multiple dogs based on an array of data.
+See the code in file `dog.rb` and run the tests for the class `Dog`.

 ```ruby
 class Dog